 3.12 Books and Records.

 Contractor shall keep and shall cause its Subcontractors to keep such full and detailed books, records and accounts as may be necessary for compliance with its obligations under this Agreement.
-Owner shall have the right, using an internationally recognized accounting firm, to audit Contractor’s records in the event of termination or cancellation under Article 16 or to verify costs in connection with Work performed on a cost reimbursable basis, excluding the multiplier or the components of fixed rates.
+Owner shall have the right, using an internationally recognized accounting firm, to audit Contractor’s records in the event of termination or cancellation under Article 16 or to verify costs in connection with Work performed on a cost reimbursable basis, excluding the components of fixed rates and the Fixed Fee.

 3.13 Taxes and Fees.